 2. Work on your budget

 Having a budget is the BEST tool out there to manage money wisely.
 Money problems happen when a budget is not in place.
-What I love about a budget is that it can help you find the holes and to see what holes need to be filled.
+What I love about a budget is that it can help you find the holes and see what holes need to be filled.
 For instance, my husband and I recently redid our budget and found that we were spending way more than we thought on eating out.
 Ouch!
 I like to think of a budget as a treasure hunt or a crime scene.
 It lays it all out so we can solve the case.

 A budget doesn’t need to be restrictive, tedious, or confusing.
 Keep it simple.
 Paper and pencil work great.
-Or step it up to an excel worksheet.
+Or step it up to an Excel worksheet.
 I already created one for you that you can use for free.
 Go to Freebies to get yours.

 If you want something beefier that has printable reports I highly recommend Quicken or Quickbooks.
 We use both for different accounts.